 Though there are several bridges that connect Buda and Pest, Szechenyi Chain Bridge is the most famous one.
 It has a special place in the heart of locals as it was the first permanent link across the Danube River between Buda and Pest.
 The bridge was badly damaged by the Germans in World War II but was reconstructed and reopened in 1949 on the centenary of its inauguration.

 On either side of the bridge are two huge towers that support the massive chains from which the bridge derives its name.
 There is also a pair of menacing stone lions that guard either side of the bridge.
-It is a superb subject for pictures and looks resplendent at night when it is lit up.
+According to an anecdote the sculptor was heartbroken because he forgot to give the lions any tongues, so he drowned himself in the river.
+In fact, the lions do have tongues, but they are not easy to see.
+The Chain Bridge is a superb subject for pictures and looks resplendent at night when it is lit up.

 9. Gresham Palace Hotel